 Caveat Emptor: We do not guarantee the quality of any calculation for any purpose and take no responsibility for errors arising from the use of this system. tldr is provided in the hope that it will be useful, but you must use it at your own risk.

 Acknowledgements: The interface for tldr was originally created by Supritha Amudhu.
-Current maintainers include Khanh Tang and Jennifer Young with assistance from Chinzorig Dandarchuluun, Benjamin Wong, and Teague Sterling.
+Current maintainer of tldr is Khanh Tang.
+Former people involved include Jennifer Young, Chinzorig Dandarchuluun, Benjamin Wong, and Teague Sterling.

-tldr is a work in progress.
-(December 6, 2019).
+tldr is a work in progress (December 04, 2023).
 Any faults are the responsibility of John Irwin chemistry4biology at gmail dot com.

 This work is supported by the National Institutes of Health (GM71896).